DaeronAlagos/battlescribe-stylesheets/README.md

 4. Create a roster in Battlescribe and save it as a .ros file (not .rosz), to the battlescribe-stylesheets/data folder

-5. Build your first distribution file `gulp build --bsfile YOUR_FILE` (don't need to put .ros)
+5. Build your first distribution file `gulp build` (don't need to put .ros)

 6. Run gulp with browser-sync `gulp --bsfile YOUR_FILE` (don't need to put .ros)